Tree Removal Cost

 When getting a tree in your garden removed, you may also be interested in getting some other gardening work done simultaneously.
 Gardening costs vary depending on the scope of the work you're getting done.

 This could include lawn mowing, landscaping, hedge trimming, planting and more.
-The typical hourly rate for a professional gardener is between £18 and £30.
+The typical hourly rate for a professional gardener is between £18 and £30, but this will be higher in London and the South East.

 Find Tradespeople, compare up to 3 quotes!